Csmith715/SocialFinder/README.md

 ## Overview
 This is an algorithm for a potential Social Matchmaking app.
 The algorithm uses a combination of sentence-transformers cosine similarity and euclidean distance measures to find the n most similar matches to a given user's profile.
-The algorithm has been set up as a Flask API.
+A logistic regression model is also utilized to reinforce the matches based on user feedback.
+Once enough real time interactions are collected, the model can be trained such that future engagements will now be weighted by the predicted logistic regression compatability score.
+The full algorithm has been set up as a Flask API.

 It should be noted that the collection of users from which matches are made is currently an artificially generated dataset.
 These are fake users and will need to be replaced with actual user data when such data is available.

+There are also two GET API requests that will need to be used from time to time to update the underlying user embeddings and to update and retrain the logistic regression model.

+### 1. API POST Request

 ### Body
 The request body must be a JSON object with the following fields: